What is Invoice Factoring? – Convert Invoices to Capital

 Full, Partial, or Spot Factoring

 Each company has different rules on what invoices a company is required to factor.
-Full accounts receivable factoring companies stipulate the invoice seller must factor all of its invoices.
+Full accounts receivable factoring companies stipulate that the invoice seller must factor all of its invoices.

 Other companies offer partial factoring, meaning that the invoice seller only factors some of their invoices.
 Some require a business to sell a fixed percentage, such as 50%, while others give you the freedom to upload any invoices.